THE REMEDY: IGNATIA AMARA

 To clarify: even when healed, I am sensitive to others’ emotions and highly intutive (Phosphorus); I have a critical eye–geared less toward people–and a concern for details (Arsenicum); I am also rebellious, nonconformist, probing, and highly analytical (Sulphur), making me me.
 I am, of course, speaking only of my higher qualities 😉 , which, once again, necessarily overshadow those that are otherwise amplified in a state of disorder…

 The other remedy types we take on, those that don’t really define us as a whole person, as a total constitution, but nonetheless mirror the effects of some specific trauma we’ve suffered from, demonstrate our propensity to enter states either close to or entirely different from our original personas given some intense or unusual event.
-Still, the propensity to embody these constitutions generally exists, perhaps due to specific character traits involved with our innermost constitutions.
+Still, the propensity to embody these constitutions must exist, perhaps due to specific character traits involved with our innermost constitutions.

 *Dreams are highly indicative of the subconscious and thus unaddressed manifestations of a compromised vital force.